7 tips for running a successful strategy workshop for lawyers

 6. Focus on opportunities and threats

-A well-rounded strategy session should consider both potential opportunities for growth and innovation, as well as emerging threats or challenges that the legal team might face in the future.
+A well-rounded strategy workshop should consider both potential opportunities for growth and innovation, as well as emerging threats or challenges that the legal team might face in the future.
 In the Law 2035 Illustrated Futures ‘Workshop in a Box’, you’ll find facilitation guidance to help you encourage participants to use the illustrated futures cards to think about how to leverage opportunities and mitigate risks.

 Top tip: Dedicate time to discuss how your team can capitalise on trends like legal tech, AI, or regulatory changes, while also preparing for disruptions such as shifting client demands or economic fluctuations.